mdibl/biocore_documentation/intro_to_cwl.md

 ## Summary

-* The analysis work we do in the MDIBL Computational Core can be boiled down to a few key components/tools/languages, two of which we will be discussing today (CWL and JSON/YAML)
+The analysis work we do in the MDIBL Computational Core can be boiled down to a few key components/tools/languages, two of which we will be discussing today (CWL and JSON/YAML)

 ## CWL

-* In a nutshell, the Common Workflow Language, also known as CWL, serves as a medium in which to write descriptions of existing command line programs and tools, and then to string those descriptions into functional workflows
+In a nutshell, the Common Workflow Language (also known as CWL), serves as a medium in which to write descriptions of existing command line programs and tools, and then to string those descriptions into functional workflows

-* The language requires you to preemptively record inputs and expected outputs, but can be very flexible in what it takes in, and what results are given
+The language requires you to preemptively record inputs and expected outputs, but can be very flexible in what it accepts, and what results are given
 * The main benefit of using this language is its incredible portability, re-usability, and scalability

-* Instead of having to deal with the environment of your host machine to run your analysis / execute your tool, you can use integrated Docker calls to download and configure images of your tool at runtime
+Instead of having to deal with the environment of your host machine to run your analysis / execute your tool, you can use integrated Docker calls to download and configure images of your tool at runtime
-  * To run a pipeline written in CWL, essentially all you need to have installed is CWLTool and Docker
+  * To launch a pipeline written in CWL, you only need to have CWLTool and Docker installed
   * Important to note, edits do need to be made to the accompanying YAML/JSON configuration file to properly pass in whatever files and program parameters you want to run your pipeline with.
   * However, you only need to do this once, and once edited, you have a saved record of what settings you used, and what tools, in what order, and which files were provided for input

-* Because of the above attributes, CWL has seen adoptions in fields such as Astronomy, Machine Learning, and Bioinformatics
+Because of the above attributes, CWL has seen adoptions in fields such as Astronomy, Machine Learning, and Bioinformatics

 **This tutorial assumes that you already have CWLTool and Docker installed locally or on a remote machine**

 ## YAML/JSON

-* These are human-readable data transfer languages, and interchangeable with one another (serve the same purpose, syntactically similar)
+These are human-readable data transfer languages, and interchangeable with one another (serve the same purpose, syntactically similar)

 ### JSON Example
 ```json